The Balcony Project: A Study in Limitations

 Pacific Ocean- Carmel Highlands, California

 My children are older now.
 They can outlast me exploring cities, and the photographs I make from hotel windows are no longer born from necessity.
-They're made because years of limitation taught me to stop long enough to notice what was always there.
+But I still make a point to slow down and really see what images can be made from within the boundaries of that home away from home.
+Years of limitation taught me to stop long enough to notice what was always there.

 As I write this, I'm sitting in my car waiting for one child to finish camp.
 Waiting has become its own landscape: parking lots, ball fields, empty sidewalks, rows of parked cars catching the evening light.
 I catch myself wondering whether there's another project hiding here.

-Photography has never really been about escaping limitations.
-Every frame is one.
-Every choice excludes something.
-Maybe the work isn't waiting on the other side of our constraints, maybe it's waiting inside them.
+Photography will never be about reducing or escaping limitations.
+Every frame is a choice and every choice excludes something.
+But the work isn’t always waiting on the other side of those constraints, sometimes it’s waiting inside them.

 Next